 Recommendation of the NPPRRC: The NPPD develop a practice of decrying misuse of force incidents anywhere in clear language, and articulate how this department avoids similar acts through training, policy, and ethical commitments.
-Recommendation to be fulfilled by .

 Recommendation of the NPPRRC: The NPPD as an agency and the officers therein refrain from and contradict statements such as 'Blue Lives Matter,' as there is no such thing as a 'blue life,' there is a uniform which is worn by choice, while BIPOC are often deprived of choices through historic and current norms of policing.
-Recommendation to be fulfilled by Recommendation to be deemed complete by
+This includes visual speech such as flags and garments.